OxfordSKA/OSKAR/readme.txt

 * oskar_cuda_system_info        : Displays information about the CUDA devices
                                   found on the system.
 * oskar_fits_image_to_sky_model : Creates an OSKAR sky model from a FITS image.
-* oskar_image_stats             : Displays statistics for an OSKAR image.
-* oskar_image_summary           : Displays a summary of an OSKAR image file.
 * oskar_settings_set            : Sets the value for the given key in an OSKAR settings file.
 * oskar_settings_get            : Returns the value of the given key in an